Programming… Competitive Programming…

-1. Choose a Programming Language: Firstly you need to choose a programming language, you are most comfortable with and learn the syntax of it.
+1. Choose a Programming Language: Firstly, you need to choose a programming language that you are most comfortable with and learn its syntax.
 It can be anything C, C++, Java, Python or any programming language.
 Programming languages are a tool through which you can communicate to the computer and instruct what to do.
 C++, C or Java is a faster programming language in comparison to any other language also it is allowed to use in any coding challenge or interviews.
 So it’s good if you choose one out of these three still there is no restriction if you are comfortable with another language.
 If you are beginner you can go with python because it’s easy to learn and syntax are user-friendly.
 If you have at least intermediate hold on the anyone programming language you won’t face difficulty in writing the code using the syntax of it.

-2. Understand the Concept of Time and Space Complexity: In most of the cases there is more than one solution exists to a problem so you need to come up with the best solution i.e optimal one and that’s decided by how much time and space an algorithm takes to solve a problem.
+2. Understand the Concept of Time and Space Complexity: In most of the cases there is more than one solution that exists to a problem so you need to come up with the best solution i.e optimal one and that’s decided by how much time and space an algorithm takes to solve a problem.
 So it’s really important to learn about these two concepts to write an optimal solution for the problem.

 3. Learn the Fundamentals of Data Structures and Algorithms: DSA is the heart of programming and you can not ignore it while solving coding problems in competitive programming.
 Array, Linked List, Stack, Queue, Tree, Trie, Graph, Sorting, Recursion, Dynamic Programming all these basic building blocks of DSA will help you to become a good programmer.
 The most important thing you need to know what, when and where to apply them.
 It means which data structure is suitable for what type of problem to get the optimal solution.
 You should know how to apply a perfect combination of both in the coding problem.